 Top Tips To Help Baby Sleep On A Plane

 It’s possibly every parents’ nightmare to have their baby or toddler cry all night on a plane.
 It was definitely mine – the thought of dozens of eyes silently questioning why on earth did I bring a baby on to a plane, during a night flight?
 After many long and ultra long haul flights, I’ve pretty much learned to ignore any stares.
 With family living in Australia and us in the UK, we are always going to travel long distances.
 Besides my other half and I enjoy visiting somewhere new, and letting the children experience different cultures too.
 We’ve learnt a few tips to make it easier for babies and toddlers to settle and have a good sleep on the plane, ensuring that you get a bit of shut-eye too.
 Hopefully, these top tips to help baby sleep on a plane will help you too.

-1) The Holy Grail of airline flying- request a bassinet.
-See my guide on airline bassinets to check your little one fits the size regulations before you book!
+1) The Holy Grail of airline flying- request an airplane bassinet.
+See my complete guide on airline bassinets to check your little one fits the size regulations before you book!
 Also bear in mind all airlines, except Virgin Atlantic and Qantas, require you to remove the baby from the bassinet during any turbulence.

 2) Choose a night flight.
 This seriously helps even if your departure time is after normal sleep time.
 Depending on the flight, we put our tiniest tot to bed at normal time and wake her up when it is literally time to walk out the door.
 This means she generally has enough energy to get her through the journey to the airport, check in and finally to after take off.